CosmicMiriam/ImageClassifier/README.md

 ## Class Prediction

-Once you can get images in the correct format, it's time to write a function for making predictions with your model.
+Once images are in the correct format, it's possible to make predictions with the model.
 A common practice is to predict the top 5 or so (usually called top-$K$) most probable classes.

-Again, this method should take a path to an image and a model checkpoint, then return the probabilities and classes.
+This method takes a path to an image and a model checkpoint, then return the probabilities and classes.

 ```python
 probs, classes = predict(image_path, model)